vishalwy/vsc-tasker/README.md

 {
-  taskName: string,  //task name to execute trimOutput?: boolean  //whether to trim whitespace from the output; default to true dummyCommand?: string  //dummy command to preallocate a terminal for the task; default to 'printf ""' }
+  taskName: string,  //task name to execute trimOutput?: boolean  //whether to trim whitespace from the output; default to true }
 ```